Internship guidelines

 Graduate students can also earn three (3) credit hours of internship credit, which can be applied toward their elective courses.

-In order to earn the three (3) credit hours, a student is expected to perform their assigned tasks and responsibilities professionally under the supervision of their employer for a minimum of 160 hours during the semester.
+To earn three (3) credit hours, a student is expected to perform their assigned tasks and responsibilities professionally under the supervision of their employer for a minimum of 160 hours during the semester.
 Students must also abide by the rules and regulations established by the employer and expected of all employees.
 The student commitment is for the entire semester even if the 160 hours have been accomplished prior to the end of the semester.

 Eligibility